ClaireMakers/JavaScript-curriculum-work-in-progress/2_Building_A_Simple_Server_With_Express/4_Testing_Asynchronous_Code.md

 ## Challenge:

+Create a new JavaScript project folder again for this exercise.
+Overall, it's better to have a few different folders with the different exercises so you can separate them easily and not get confused between them, and it's also easier to pair up on newly created folders.

 Test-drive a function that fetches data from the [pokeAPI](https://pokeapi.co/).
 The pokeAPI typically responds with a lot of data.
 Your function should isolate only the following properties for use:
 - name
 - sprites { front-default }

-Have a look [at the documentation](https://pokeapi.co/) to understand how the data coming back from the server is structured, then have a go at writing your own function.
+Have a look [at the documentation](https://pokeapi.co/) to understand how the data coming back from the server is structured, then have a go at writing your own function and tests.
 If you were to use the data from the pokemon ditto, your function should work this way when called:

 ```
 const ditto = await fetchPokemonData("ditto");